 These are the most popular type of car battery on sale today.
 The value for money factor is the main reason for their popularity.
 This type of battery comprises of plates that are suspended in the electrolyte solution of sulfuric acid and water.
 They are maintenance free since they are completely sealed and the fluid in the battery usually last till the battery’s life span.

 This type of battery is basically a lead-acid type battery but with added safety valve on the battery casing.
 The valves are pressurized and it helps in reducing the fluid loss in the battery.
 The VRLA comes in two forms, AGM and GEL.
-The gel battery utilises silicon to make the electrolyte in the battery into the gel type substance.
-The AGM battery uses glass matt absorbed with acid.
-The thin matt helps in keeping the internal resistance low and this makes it better that GEL when it comes to cranking the engine.
+The gel battery utilizes silicon to make the electrolyte in the battery into the gel-type substance.
+The AGM battery uses a glass matt absorbed with acid.
+The thin matt helps keep the internal resistance low, making it better than GEL when it comes to cranking the engine.